10 Incredible Ancient Roman Ruins in France

 La Turbie is a small town on the French Riviera known for its picturesque setting overlooking Monaco and, of course, for its small share of Roman history.
 The village got its name from the Latin word “tropaeum,” meaning trophy, referring to the erected monument of Caesar Augustus in town.

-The Trophy of Augustus (La Trophée d’Auguste) monument is one of the main attractions in the town.
+The Trophy of Augustus (La Trophée d’Auguste) monument is THE main attraction in the town.
 It was built by the Romans around 6 BC to commemorate the victories of the then-Roman emperor, Caesar Augustus, over the tribes of Liguria.

 Today, you can explore the monument by walking from the square base of the ruins all the way to the columns on top.
 There’s also a small museum in the vicinity that highlights its historical background and features some relics from the monument.